SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 Chainsaw not starting?

-The ‘why’ isn’t so important here, you just want to know how to quickly unflood a chainsaw.
+But the ‘why’ isn’t so important; you want to know how to quickly unflood a chainsaw.

-This is the method I use that works every time without fail.
+This is the method we use that works every time without fail.

 How To Unflood A Chainsaw